SLAzurin/armbian-aml-s8xx-kernel-build-steps/README.md

 For me I will not add zfs.

-I will add the missing configs that I needed to add in .config at the end of the guide.
+<h1>I will add the missing configs that I needed to add to make Docker work in .config at the end of the guide.</h1>

 You can just add those missing configs at the end of the .config file and continue on with this guide.